mwbowers/mwbowers.github.io/reference/datagate/datagate-client/adg-connection.md

 ### void Open([OpenOptions openOptions](/reference/datagate/datagate-providers/open-options.html), [CancellationToken ct](https://learn.microsoft.com/en-us/dotnet/api/system.threading.cancellationtoken?view=net-8.0))

 Opens a connection to the database with the specified options.

+#### Remarks
+This method opens a connection to the database with the specified options.If the connection is already open, it returns immediately.If the SourceProfile indicates that connection pooling is disabled, or if the SourceProfile is for an SQL client platform, or if there is an existing 5250 exchange or OpenAccess RPG session, or if the connection cannot be pooled, it creates a new SourceProvider and opens it with the specified options.If the connection is not pooled, it sets up the user portion of the library list if specified in the SourceProfile.If the connection is pooled, it retrieves the connection from the pool.After the connection is opened, it logs the operation and completes the opening of any existing 5250 exchange.

 ```cs
 void Open(OpenOptions openOptions, CancellationToken ct)